Why Knot? Because you can! This fun nautical ornament project is easy for any skill level.

 - Instructions.
 Watch the video on Dec.
 3, 2022 or order the kit, which includes a printed version of the instructions.

-Ask a question or post a comment during the YouTube premiere or the Q&A on Zoom following Christine's video and you’ll be entered to re-charge your nautical supplies with a Coastal Candy Cane Kit PLUS two hanks of cord (35 ft each), enough to tie 8 more candy canes!
+Thanks to everyone who asked a question or posted a comment during the YouTube premiere or the Q&A on Zoom following Christine's video.
+Congratulations to Martha, whose comment was randomly selected to receive a Coastal Candy Cane Kit PLUS two hanks of cord (35 ft each), enough to tie 8 more candy canes!
 Choose either red and white or navy and natural hanks.

 About Christine Crawford